helloblock/helloblock-app/tutorials/wallet-1.md

 A transaction is a transfer of value one set of inputs to a new set of outputs.

-Let's look at the raw bytes.
+Let's look at a raw transaction.

 ```javascript
   curl https://testnet.helloblock.io/q/getrawtransaction?txHashes=c772d1b8efd97e78aa882b4bfa04bb17a67fca62436010516472367aeb2b28ac